sthagen/oasis-open-openc2-yuuki/INSTALL.md

 # openc2-yuuki

-Yuuki is compatible with Python 3.
-It is a reference implementation of an OpenC2 actuator, and comes with a simple client that will send commands to the actuator.
+Yuuki is compatible with Python 3.7+.
+It is a reference implementation of an OpenC2 Consumer, and comes with a simple Producer that will send commands to the Consumer.
-As a demonstration, this actuator implements an imaginary OpenC2 Profile called "ACME Anti-RoadRunner", which might be sold to a famous Coyote.
+As a demonstration, this consumer implements an imaginary OpenC2 Profile called "ACME Anti-RoadRunner", which might be sold to a famous Coyote.

 ## Installation